 Opex savings have an outsized effect on asset value.

-Surprisingly, real estate is still largely dependent on manual processes and personal relationships, building operations have only recently become more exacting.
+Surprisingly, real estate is still largely dependent on manual processes and personal relationships.

 The internet of things, big data, machine learning, artificial intelligence, smart buildings.
 Even for those in the industry, it’s hard to tell what’s real and what is just hype.